simgrid/simgrid/docs/source/Introduction.rst

 The model checker may well miss existing issues, as it computes the possible outcomes *from a given initial situation*.
-There is no way to prove the correction of your application in all generality with this tool.
+There is no way to prove the correctness of your application in full generality with this tool.

 **Benchmark Recording Mode**.
 During debug sessions, continuous integration testing, and other similar use cases, you are often only interested in the control flow.
-If your application apply filters to huge images split in small blocks, the filtered image is probably not what you are interested in.
-You are probably looking for a way to run each computation kernel only once, save on disk the time it takes and some other metadata.
+If your application applies filters to huge images split into small blocks, the filtered image is probably not what you are interested in.
+You are probably looking for a way to run each computational kernel only once, and record the time it takes to cache it.
 This code block can then be skipped in simulation and replaced by a synthetic block using the cached information.
-The simulated platform will take this block into account without requesting the real hosting machine to benchmark it.
+The simulated platform will take this block into account without requesting the actual hosting machine to benchmark it.

 SimGrid Limits
 --------------

-This framework is by no means the perfect holly grail able to solve every problem on earth.
+This framework is by no means the holly grail, able to solve every problem on Earth.

-**SimGrid scope is limited to distributed systems.** Real-time multi-threaded systems are out of scope.
+**SimGrid scope is limited to distributed systems.** Real-time multi-threaded systems are out of this scope.
 You could probably tweak SimGrid for such studies (or the framework could possibly be extended in this direction), but another framework specifically targeting such a use case would probably be more suited.